NasKar2/freenas-iocage-sepapps/README.md

 #### https://github.com/NasKar2/sepapps-freenas-iocage.git

-Scripts to create an iocage jail on Freenas 11.1U4 from scratch in separate jails for Sonarr, Radarr, Lidarr, Tautulli and Sabnzbd
+Scripts to create an iocage jail on Freenas 11.3 and TrueNAS 12.2 from scratch in separate jails for Sonarr, Radarr, Lidarr, Tautulli and Sabnzbd

 Sonarr etc. will be placed in a jail with separate data directory (/mnt/v1/apps/...) to allow for easy reinstallation/backup.